Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-On the morning of April 6-1942 Japanese warships under Admiral Ozawa attacked and sank 19 ships between Cocanada and Vizagapatnam (India) in a matter of just a few hours.
+In the morning of April 6-1942, Japanese warships under Admiral Ozawa attacked and sank 19 ships between Cocanada and Vizagapatam (India) in a matter of just a few hours.
 M/T Elsa was en route from Madras to Calcutta with 7000 tons kerosene, having departed Madras on Apr.
-3. Elsa's armament consisted of one 3" gun placed aft, 2 machine guns on the bridge and 2 "ordinary" guns.
+3. Her armament consisted of one 3" gun placed aft, 2 machine guns on the bridge and 2 "ordinary" guns.
 She was 35 n. miles east of Cuttack when the 1st mate spotted 3 naval vessels at 06:00 on Apr.
-6. He immediately notified the captain who came to the bridge, and when one of the vessels signalled for the ship's name, the captain gave it, thinking the ships were British.
-At that same moment the ships opened fire.
+6 (this location has been questioned - please see the messages in this Forum thread - see also this external thread).
+He immediately notified the captain who came to the bridge, and when one of the vessels signalled for the ship's name, the captain gave it, thinking the ships were British.
+At that same moment they opened fire.
 The crew ran to the lifeboats, launching the port and starboard boats as well as the gig while the shells were raining around them.
 1 was killed and several injured.

 The 29 survivors reached land south of False Point the next morning.
-The locals gave first aid to the injured, whereupon they were all sent to Cuttack where the injured were admitted to a hospital while the others were accommodated at Cuttack College.
+The locals gave first aid to the injured, before they were all sent to Cuttack where the wounded seamen were admitted to a hospital while the others were accommodated at Cuttack College.
 On Apr.
 8 they were sent to Calcutta.

 The following survivors from Elsa were reunited after 41 years:

-Steward Håkon Villiksen, Skien (injured by shrapnel, in the hospital for a long time).
+Steward Håkon Williksen, Skien (injured by shrapnel, in the hospital for a long time).

 Cook Ingolf Madsen, Odda (injured).